git-azeez/assignment/README.md

 - **The Bank Teller Robot (app.py):** Imagine a robot clerk behind bulletproof bank glass.
 It never accepts unopened packages from strangers (zero third-party dependencies; pure Python standard library).
 Whenever someone asks for its identification badge (/info), it displays a laminated, tamper-proof ID card showing its exact version, build timestamp, and health status.
 - **The Master Blueprint (Terraform):** Instead of manually clicking buttons in the Google Cloud Console, we maintain an Infrastructure-as-Code blueprint.
 Executing terraform apply instructs Google Cloud to construct the robot's room, security permissions, and storage lockers predictably every time.
-- **The Cloud Lockbox (GCS Remote Backend):** Keeping your blueprint only on a local laptop risks state loss or desynchronization.
+- **The Cloud Lockbox (GCS Remote Backend):** Keeping  blueprint only on a local laptop risks state loss or desynchronization.
 We store the state file in a version-controlled Google Cloud Storage bucket (az-assignment) with state locking, ensuring all team members operate from the same state.
 - **The Inspection Lock (Cloud Build Approval Gate):** When code is merged into main, the assembly line does not push directly to production.
 It sounds a chime, halts execution with a blue **Pending approval** badge, and waits without consuming compute minutes until an authorized manager turns the approval key.

 ## 🏗️ System Architecture